How to speed up publication in Scopus journals

 According to statistics, authors who complete all stages independently spend an average of 12–14 months before publication.
 Working with a professional team can reduce this time to 4–8 months.

-Article Academy has experience working with leading magazines, is well aware of their requirements and helps build proper communication with editorial staff.
+Academy of Articles has experience working with leading magazines, is well aware of their requirements and helps build proper communication with editorial staff.

 In addition to full publication support, there's another way to speed up your Scopus listing: the Academy of Articles co-authorship catalog.
 It contains over 1,000 topics in 55 scientific fields.
 You can choose a relevant topic, join the authoring team, and receive guaranteed publication faster.